 How would you describe your purchasing experience with PEAK in terms of speed of response, ease of ordering, catering for your needs and timing of delivery?

 "We ordered through Advion when we bought the MS, not directly through PEAK."

-Using Peak's Genius N118LA nitrogen generator, which can fit in the back of a vehicle as seen above, has enabled Dr Walker to conduct Metabolomics research in the field.
-With it's compact size, wheels for easy manoeuvrability and by being able to continuously produce a constant supply of nitrogen gas without ever running out, the N118LA is well suited to being used as a mobile gas solution.
-Dr Walker explained that the reasons behind choosing the N118LA was due to it's ability to be used in the field and also due to it's 'reduced cost' compared with other nitrogen gas supply solutions.
-After having a positive experience with the N118LA, which has been used by the University of Sheffield for 2 years, Dr Walker has stated that she would recommend Peak gas generators to other labs, particulary as they are 'easy to use'.
+Using PEAK's Genius N118LA nitrogen generator, which can fit in the back of a vehicle as seen above, has enabled Dr. Walker to conduct Metabolomics research in the field.
+With it's compact size, wheels for easy maneuverability and by being able to continuously produce a constant supply of nitrogen gas without ever running out, the N118LA is well suited to being used as a mobile gas solution.
+Dr. Walker explained that the reasons behind choosing the N118LA was due to it's ability to be used in the field and also due to it's 'reduced cost' compared with other nitrogen gas supply solutions.
+After having a positive experience with the N118LA, which has been used by the University of Sheffield for 2 years, Dr. Walker has stated that she would recommend PEAK gas generators to other labs, particular as they are 'easy to use'.

 If you are considering a new gas supply for your Compact MS, the Solaris 10 nitrogen generator produces up to 10L/min of high purity nitrogen (up to 99.5%) and has been designed with Compact Mass Spectrometers in mind.
 Developed with a space-saving design, Solaris can be placed on a benchtop and its small size (smaller than the N118LA) makes it an ideal mobile gas generator for field research.

 Found this user story interesting?
 You may also like: